 Each of these events corresponded to major shifts in Mercury ruled affairs.
 Logistics/living situation (hello Virgo on my 4th house) as well as me and my direction, I have Gemini rising.

 Of course, not every Mercury retrograde period results in life changing events.
-However, if you have a strong Mercury, an ascendant or midheaven ruled by Gemini or Virgo, or are in a life period where Mercury becomes a dominant period (time lord techniques) then these retrogrades will most likely be more prominent.
+However, if you have a strong Mercury, an ascendant or midheaven ruled by Gemini or Virgo, or are in a life period where Mercury becomes a dominant (time lord techniques) or, a retrograde cycle transits over a planet or point in your birth chart, then those retrogrades will most likely be more prominent.

 So, while these abovementioned life events did cause havoc on many fronts, including mountains of paperwork, to and froing of documents, air fares, flat tyres and all the mischief and snafus we’ve learned to expect from Mercury retrogrades, they also led me to making some of the best decisions in my life, so far.